mannprerak2/cpp-notes/README.md

 a.erase(a.begin()+2); // remove at 2nd index ( 3rd element )
 a.erase(a.begin(),a.begin()+2); // remove all, from param1 to param2(exclusive)

+//deque operations (all those in vector plus these) deque<int> d;
+d.push_front(10);
+d.pop_front();
+// deqeue is double ended queue, faster insert and delete than vector
+// but contingous memory is not guaranteed.so traversal is slightly slower
 ```
 ### <a name="set"/>
 ### set and multiset